Inclusion, Universal Design & Accessibility

 This resource area from the Association of College and University Educators provides helpful ways that educators can implement inclusive teaching and learning practices.

 Universal Design for Learning (UDL) is a framework that guides the design of instructional goals, assessments, methods, and materials that optimizes learning for all people based on scientific insights into how humans learn.
 UDL approaches strive to make courses as fully accessible as possible beginning from the design stage.
-The GSC Faculty Lounge in Moodle provides a comprehensive video series about UDL approaches.
+The GSC Faculty Lounge provides a comprehensive video series about UDL approaches.

 This handy PDF provides 12 Things You Can Do To Make Your Course More Accessible.
-They are in order by the ease of use, the first 7 can be done in 3 minutes or less.
+They are in order by ease of use, the first 7 can be done in 3 minutes or less.

 This article by Inside Higher Ed provides easy tips to enhance student learning online while meeting compliance.